charlesmorgenstern/gponlyintegration3d/README.md

 runvolumec2v1weight(n,h,r,aweight) runs all steps to approximate the volume of the cube using getarclengthsc2v1weight(sys). n is number of paths. h is step size for RK4. r is radius of starting circle.
 Uses weight function f(k)=aweight^-abs(k) to adjust the distance for sampling off path points.

 errortablevolumec2v1weight(nruns,aweight) runs several cases of different numbers of gradient paths, calculates the approximate volume and relative error, produces a table of the results.
 Uses getarclengthsc2v1weight(sys).
 Cases start with 100 gradient paths and increase by 100 paths each time.
+Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.